lokwkin/pipelens/README.md

 npm install --save steps-track
 ```

-### Steps Defining
+### Tracking Pipeline Steps

-Instantiate your pipelien and define the steps in your pipeline.
-It can support sequential / parallel and nested substeps.
+Create a pipeline and track steps with nested, sequential, or parallel logic:

 ```typescript
 import { Pipeline, Step } from 'steps-track';